 I encourage our readers to step outside their comfort zone and try a new-to-you style, but if you’re all over the place with what you are buying, none of your clothes will “speak” to each other.

-So often, I hear from our community that it’s hard to walk the line between being brave with their style choice and practical.
+So often, I hear from our community that it’s hard to walk the line between being brave with their style choice and being practical.

-That’s why it’s essential to keep to a budget or price range when trying a trend.
-A few fun tops from Target aren’t going to derail your closet, as long as your wardrobe is heavy in better basics, like dark jeans, good black pants, and quality shoes.
+A few fun tops from Amazon won’t derail your closet if your wardrobe is heavy in better basics, like dark jeans, good black pants, and quality shoes.

 Not only will this help you incorporate the trend into three looks (tip #1), BUT it also will elevate the less expensive piece in the overall feel of your outfit.